khulnasoft-lab/design.khulnasoft.com/contents/accessibility/visual.md

 ### Contrast

-An evaluation of color contrast includes the following:
+An evaluation of color contrast includes text, images of text used as meaningful content, and graphics used for interaction or as meaningful content (non-decorative).
+Contrast ratios can be calculated with a wide variety of tools some of which are listed in the [resources](#resources) below.

-- Text
+#### Text
-- Images of text used as meaningful content
-- Graphics used for interaction or as meaningful content (non-decorational)

-For text, the contrast ratio to satisfy [WCAG 2.1 SC 1.4.3 Contrast (Minimum) (Level AA)(https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)] is a 4.5:1 ratio between text and background.
-Larger text (18pt and larger or 14pt bold and larger) only needs a 3:1 ratio between text and background, but we aim to satisfy the higher ratio for all text.
+To satisfy [WCAG 2.1 SC 1.4.3 Contrast (Minimum) (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) text content needs a contrast ratio of:

+- **4.5:1** between text and background
+- **3:1** for 18pt and larger, or 14pt bold and larger text and background.

+#### Points vs. pixels

-WCAG uses points instead of pixels when referencing text size, but helpfully notes in the [WCAG 2.1 Understanding Docs](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html#intent) that "The ratio between sizes in points and CSS pixels is 1pt = 1.333px, therefore 14pt and 18pt are equivalent to approximately 18.5px and 24px."
+WCAG uses points instead of pixels when referencing text size, noted in [WCAG 2.1 Understanding Docs](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html#intent):

+> The ratio between sizes in points and CSS pixels is 1pt = 1.333px, therefore 14pt and 18pt are equivalent to approximately 18.5px and 24px.

+#### Graphics

-Graphics like icons, illustrations, charts, and other non-text interactive elements only need a 3:1 contrast ratio against the background or sibling elements to satisfy [WCAG 2.1 SC 1.4.11 Non-text Contrast (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html).
-Generally speaking, even though a graphic may be used as decoration, it should have enough contrast to be distinguished from surrounding content, and any meaningful details within a graphic should be distinguished from surrounding elements.
+Graphics like icons, illustrations, charts, and other non-text interactive elements only need a **3:1** contrast ratio against the background or sibling elements to satisfy [WCAG 2.1 SC 1.4.11 Non-text Contrast (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html).

+Even if a graphic is used as decoration, it should have enough contrast to be distinguished from surrounding content, and any meaningful details within a graphic should be distinguished from surrounding elements.
 Read the [data visualization color guidelines](/data-visualization/color) for more information about the use of color for data visualization.

+#### Contrast of content and context

 In some instances, contrast must be checked in more than one way.
-Take a button for example, the button text must have at least a 4.5:1 contrast ratio with the button background at all states, and the button background should have at least a 3:1 contrast ratio with the background when the background is necessary for understanding the bounds of the control or to distinguish it from surrounding elements.
-Similarly, linked text that isn't underlined (or distinguished in a similar way) must have at least a 3:1 contrast ratio with surrounding text _and_ at least a 4.5:1 contrast ratio with the background.
+Take a button for example, the button text must have at least a **4.5:1** contrast ratio with the button background at all states, and the button background should have at least a **3:1** contrast ratio with the background when the background is necessary for understanding the bounds of the control or to distinguish it from surrounding elements.

+Similarly, linked text that isn't underlined (or distinguished in a similar way) must have at least a **3:1** contrast ratio with surrounding text _and_ at least a **4.5:1** contrast ratio with the background.

+#### Exceptions

-Logos and text in logos are an exception to the contrast criteria, but when in our control we also aim for at least a 3:1 contrast ratio.
+Logos and text in logos are an exception to the contrast criteria, but when in our control we also aim for at least a **3:1** contrast ratio.

 Contrast ratios can be calculated with everything from Figma plugins to browser developer tools, and native apps to web apps.
 There might be a little variance in exact ratios depending on the tool (some of which are listed in the [resources](#resources) below), but generally they all do a good job when provided the same data.
 Automated testing can also flag contrast issues, but they should be manually validated when possible.